-Tia Hellebaut, 28, produced a very strong performance on Sunday (11) in the Belgian Indoor Championships Pentathlon in Gent.
+Tia Hellebaut produced a strong pentathlon performance on Sunday (11) at the Belgian Indoor Championships in Gent.

-The European High Jump champion who was fifth in the Pentathlon at the 2004 World Indoor Championships in Budapest cruised to the fourth best performance ever with a total of 4877 points.
-That score makes here the third best woman on the world all-time list behind World record holder Irina Belova (4991) and Carolina Klüft (4948 and 4933).
+The European high jump champion, who was fifth in the pentathlon at the 2004 World Indoor Championships in Budapest, cruised to the fourth-best performance ever with a total of 4877.
+That score makes her the third-best woman on the world all-time list behind world record-holder Irina Belova (4991) and Carolina Klüft (4948 and 4933).

-“I surprised myself again,” Hellebaut said.
+“I surprised myself again,” said Hellebaut.
 “When I started with that time (8.34) in the hurdles I could hardly believe that I could run so fast (her previous personal best was 8.50).
 Something like 8.45 would have been OK.
-This was much better than I expected.”
+This was much better than I expected.

 “I will not exaggerate the expectations for the Europeans in Birmingham, because I really had an ideal day with no weak parts.”

 Ronny Ceuleers for the IAAF